Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 io.executeWithModel(ExecutionModel.alwaysAsync())

-that upon evaluation will execute with the
+Returns a new IO that upon evaluation will execute with the

 given set of IOOptions, allowing for tuning the run-loop.